 Other than engaging your subscribers, make efforts to grow your list without overriding any privacy rules, especially taking consent.

 - Make your subscription forms more prominent on mobile and web.
 Let your subscribers easily see your subscription forms.
 Use smart web pop up forms when your clients are browsing through your website or related pages.
 Show light pop up form boxes when they are about to exit.

 You can add CTAs as on Twitter, Facebook, Instagram and other social channels to acquire email addresses.
 Embed forms throughout your website, add on-exit and on-page scroll forms, and also add thanksgiving popup forms.

 Some examples can be ‘subscriber only’ or ‘subscriber first’ offers, or maybe a ‘limited edition available’ CTA.
 Add to this; your CTA must offer social proof that subscribing to your product or services is worthwhile.
 For instance, you can add small testimonial snippets.

 All these practices are to make sure you are not sending unsolicited emails.
 You want to grow a healthy list and maintain your email sending reputation as well.
-So, a focus on quality and quantity simultaneously is mandatory.
-Review all your subscriber activities, whether good or bad, to see the bigger picture of how your acquisition methods are performing.
+So, a focus on quality and quantity simultaneously is mandatory for email list growth.

 GDPR is designed to uphold the privacy of your subscribers, which is a good initiative.
 This will surely help you in growing a list that is genuinely interested in your product or services.